ezrantn/waqi-vietnam/README.md

 The API returns several key metrics:

+- `city`: Name of the air quality monitoring station.
-- `aqi`: Air Quality Index value (0-500)
+- `aqi`: Air Quality Index (AQI) value, indicating pollution levels (e.g., 151 suggests unhealthy air quality).
+- `lat` & `lon`: Geographic coordinates (latitude & longitude) of the monitoring station.
-- `dominentPollutant`: Main pollutant affecting air quality
+- `station`: The organization or entity responsible for the air quality data.
-- `iaqi`: Individual air quality parameters
+- `update_at`: Timestamp indicating the last update of the air quality data.
-  - `pm25`: Fine particulate matter
-  - `humidity`: Relative humidity
-  - `temperature`: Ambient temperature

 > [!IMPORTANT]
 > Some monitoring stations may temporarily report missing data, indicated by "-" in the AQI field.
 This usually means the station is undergoing maintenance or experiencing technical issues.
 Applications should handle these cases gracefully by displaying appropriate user messages.